Teamlab Borderless vs Teamlab Planets (June 2026 update!)

 Answer: Teamlab Planets is less crowded than Teamlab Borderless

 If you hate crowds, you’d better head to Teamlab Planets and not Borderless.
-Because Planets has just one path to follow, people move much quicker through this digital art museum.
+Because Planets has just one path to follow through each of its three sections, people move much quicker through this digital art museum.
+Even in the middle of the day when I visited, it did not feel too crowded.

 Which Teamlab museum is better overall?

-Conclusion: If you have to pick one, I think the Teamlab Borderless Museum is better than Teamlab Planets!
+Conclusion: If you have to pick one, go to Teamlab Planets!

 Once you’ve decided Teamlab Borderless or Teamlab Planets, here are some other things to do in Tokyo!